DeHealthFoundation · UA

 • How can I verify this is real?

 Every claim on the site is traceable to an external authoritative source.
-The Verification page links to UK Companies House for DeHealth Technologies (#13472275), Interfax-Ukraine and Den newspaper for press coverage, Ukrainian Wikipedia for Anna Bon's biography, the National Security and Defense Council of Ukraine (RNBO) for the ArmyHealth partnership, plus Rolling Stone UK, Vatican News, Medtech Insight, AIN.ua, Vector, LIGA.tech, and RBC.ua.
+The Verification page links to UK Companies House for DeHealth (#13472275), Den newspaper for press coverage, Ukrainian Wikipedia for Anna Bon's biography, the National Security and Defense Council of Ukraine (RNBO) for the ArmyHealth partnership, plus Medtech Insight, AIN.ua, Vector, LIGA.tech, and RBC.ua.
+The Foundation's official Instagram (@dehealth.ngo) documents ongoing handovers.

 • Who founded the Foundation and when?

-The Foundation was founded by Anna Bon and Denys Tsvaig in 2022, in the weeks after Russia began its full-scale invasion of Ukraine on 24 February 2022.
-The two are also co-founders of DeHealth Technologies, an international healthcare-technology company headquartered in Delaware and London.
+The Foundation was founded by Anna Bon and Denys Tsvaig in 2021.
+After Russia's full-scale invasion of Ukraine on 24 February 2022, the Foundation rapidly scaled up its humanitarian and medical aid operations for military medics, hospitals, and frontline units.
+The two are also co-founders of DeHealth, an international healthcare-technology company headquartered in Delaware and London.

 • How are requests verified before delivery?